geopython/pycsw/docs/administration.rst

 .. code-block:: bash

-  $ python ./sbin/pycsw-admin.py -c optimize_db -f default.cfg
+  $ pycsw-admin.py -c optimize_db -f default.cfg

 .. note::
   This feature is relevant only for PostgreSQL and MySQL